matheuscfernandes/fidelity-interview/index.md

 Develop a monthly “Allegheny County Home Value Index” (HVI) to understand key features of the market.
 Create a model to gain insights for investment opportunities.

 # About the Dataset
-The dataset can be obtained from the [Western PA Regional Data Center](https://data.wprdc.org/dataset/property-assessments), which can be downloaded directly from [here](https://www.dropbox.com/s/ordhz0pszt4v4x7/assessments.csv?dl=1).
+The dataset can be obtained from the [Western PA Regional Data Center](https://data.wprdc.org/dataset/property-assessments).
 Each of the features contained in the dataset is explained in [this document](./assets/property-assessment-data-dictionaryrev.pdf).

 # 1. Data Cleaning
 This portion of the project can be found on [Github](https://github.com/matheuscfernandes/fidelity-interview/blob/main/1-DataCleaning.ipynb) and [Deepnote](https://deepnote.com/project/4d883e40-705b-4ee7-9326-895000a955f5#%2F1-DataCleaning.ipynb)